How do home inspections work?

-In this article:
+In this article (Skip to…)

 Here’s what to expect during a home inspection:

 - A home inspection generally takes two to four hours, but may take more time depending on the size of the house.
 After the physical inspection, the home inspector may take a couple of days to send the written report

-Don’t be concerned with the quantity of defects listed on your report — many will be so minor you won’t bother fixing them.
+Don’t be concerned with the number of defects listed on your report — many will be so minor you won’t bother fixing them.

 - Heating system

 - Roof and rain gutters

 - Structural components

 Clearly, the inspector isn’t going to tear your home apart to inspect piping and wiring.
 But the more exterior and interior parts of the home an inspector can access, the more complete the final report will be.